Size: 16″ x 20″

 I’m wrote this story in 2016, the piece was created in 2011.
 I did my best to remember the details.

-Darthune started off life as a very different painting.
+Darthune is an abstract painting that started off life as a very different painting.
 After about a year or so, I realized the original painting was terrible – interesting concept but poor execution.
 Rather than just chuck the canvas in the garbage, I did what a lot of painters throughout history have done: paint over it.

 The branches you see are the remnants of the original painting.
 I think the original was called “Roses & Branches” or something painfully obvious like that.
 They are made using an additive for artist acrylics that contains tiny round glass beads.
 The idea is to mix the additive into an acrylic paint.
 I just painted them on directly because the beads come in a clear-drying medium.